 Course Code: APMI

 AP Microeconomics is an introduction to the study of the consumers and producers that make up the economy: households, firms, governments, and community organizations.
 The course provides particular emphasis on the function of consumers and producers within the economic system.
 The course also offers analysis of the markets in which consumers and producers interact as well as non-market economics.
-This course, which prepares students to take the AP Microeconomics exam, draws on software provided by Thinkwell.
-It has been reviewed and approved by the College Board to use the "AP" designation.
+This course prepares students to take the AP Microeconomics exam, and has been reviewed and approved by the College Board to use the "AP" designation.

 There are no required materials for this course.

 Defining Economics and differentiating between Microeconomics and Macroeconomics